dmohl/expectThat/readme.md

 =======

-The following are examples of ExpectThat in use with Pavlov.js (https://github.com/mmonteleone/pavlov), QUnit (https://github.com/jquery/qunit), and Jasmine (https://github.com/pivotal/jasmine/) respectively.
+The following are examples of ExpectThat in use with Pavlov.js (https://github.com/mmonteleone/pavlov), QUnit (https://github.com/jquery/qunit), and Jasmine (https://github.com/pivotal/jasmine/) as well as Mocha (http://visionmedia.github.com/mocha/) respectively.
 Note: More extensive examples can be found in the example folder ( https://github.com/dmohl/expectThat/tree/master/example ).

 **Pavlov:**